• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • aortic plaques pose a greater risk than carotid stenosis (see below)

-• carotid stenosis is a predictor rather than a cause of perioperative stroke
+• carotid stenosis is more a predictor rather than a direct cause of perioperative stroke

-• therefore, a general indication for CEA before ECC-related procedures was abandoned
+• therefore, the general indication for CEA before ECC-related procedures has been abandoned

 Symptomatic stenosis